-A summary of the work undertaken by the Nominations Committee is set out on page 14 of the Group’s 2017 Annual Report.
+A summary of the work undertaken by the Nominations Committee is set out in the Group’s 2018 Annual Report.

 Recent changes have been made to the Board at C4XD to ensure the governance framework is in line with the Company’s plans for growth in the longer term.
 No additional plans have been made to further evolve the framework at this time.